 OCCRC and COIDA are related through common board members and management.
-In 2022 and 2021, OCCRC paid administration fees in the amount of \$42,905 to COIDA.
+In 2023 and 2022, OCCRC paid administration fees in the amount of \$42,905 to COIDA.

 OCCRC and the Oneonta Rail Yards LDC ("ORYLDC") are also related through common board members and management.
-No cash transfers were made to ORYLDC in 2022.
+In 2023 and 2022, no cash transfers were made to ORYLDC.